-F. C. Zuke is an interdisciplinary artist in sound, video, and interactive media.
-Art and music groups in the United States, Europe, and Asia have performed and exhibited his works.
-Current projects include a surround sound installation, a collaboration with a metals artist, a sound sculpture, and working with Arduino microcontrollers and programs like Max/MSP.
-The artist utilizes technology to create works that respond to a viewer, that feel alive, and that seem to have agency themselves.
-The conceptual focus of his work lies in psychology, epistemology, and human interaction.

 SELECTED INTERACTIVE & AUDIOVISUAL PROJECTS

 Echochamber (2018)—interactive room | A room that listens to and amplifies the sounds created within.
 An interface stands in the middle of the room for participants to enter comments, which are converted to speech and added to the reflective soundscape.

 Bind (2018) —interactive video | Someone in a video peruses a large book in a quiet library.
 As the camera dollies in, the viewer realizes that they are looking at a photograph of their self.
 The work speaks to the ephemerality of the viewer.

-newer: